BaikalSeals/Test-Spectrum-Analyzer/README.md

 # Test Spectrum Analyzer Project
-- A simple project to learn C++ and CMake with the JUCE library
+- A simple project for me to learn C++ and CMake with the JUCE library